xubingyue/avocadodb/Documentation/Books/AQL/Extending/Conventions.md

 Naming
 ------

-Built-in AQL functions that are shipped with ArangoDB reside in the namespace *_aql*, which is also the default namespace to look in if an unqualified function name is found.
+Built-in AQL functions that are shipped with AvocadoDB reside in the namespace *_aql*, which is also the default namespace to look in if an unqualified function name is found.